A single-photon large-momentum-transfer atom interferometry scheme for Sr or Yb atoms with application to determining

 Accordingly, \RB\ interferometry facilitates the most precise comparison between experiment and theory under the Standard Model \cite{Fan2023}.
 However, a discrepancy of more than 5$\sigma$ exists between the values from the different atomic species, with the theoretically-derived value lying in between.
 This discrepancy limits the precision with which the measurements of the anomalous magnetic moment of the electron can test the Standard Model \cite{Fan2023}, motivating additional high-precision determinations of $\alpha$.

-The Kasevich-Chu interferometer demonstrated gravimetry using light-pulse atom interferometry \cite{Kasevich1992}, and the simultaneous operation of two such gravimeters in a differential configuration was later realised as a gradiometer \cite{Snadden1998}.
+The Kasevich-Chu interferometer, based on Raman transitions, demonstrated gravimetry using light-pulse atom interferometry \cite{Kasevich1992}; the simultaneous operation of two such gravimeters in a differential configuration was later used as a gradiometer \cite{Snadden1998}.
 A gravitational wave detector was proposed using the same principle but with a very long baseline between the interferometers \cite{Dimopoulos2008a,Dimopoulos2009}.
-An improved scheme using single-photon transitions with clock atoms, in which the laser phase cancels in a differential measurement, was subsequently proposed \cite{Yu2010,Graham2013}.
-Intermediate-scale ($\mathcal{O}(10\,\mathrm{m})$) prototype instruments operating on this principle using Sr or Yb are under development \cite{Badurina2020,Abe2021,Hartwig2015}.
+An improved scheme using single-photon transitions, in which the laser phase cancels in a differential measurement, was subsequently proposed \cite{Yu2010,Graham2013}.
+Intermediate-scale ($\sim 10\,\mathrm{m}$) prototype instruments operating on this principle with Sr or Yb atoms are in development \cite{Badurina2020,Abe2021,Hartwig2015}.